 Simply put, all of Romero’s horror “masterpieces,” including and especially Night and Dawn, are complete campfests.
 Without a doubt they were groundbreaking upon their release, but both Night and Dawn have aged horribly in the decades since.
 Quite frankly I find the original Dawn of the Dead hard to watch save for a good laugh-out-loud experience, and the characterizations, dialogue, and acting of Night of the Living Dead are so cringe-worthy I have never made the effort to revisit the picture.

 Romero’s career legacy is the perfect example of nostalgia and creative influence overwhelming and whitewashing objective assessment of cinematic quality.
 Much in the same way that the early James Bond movies were hugely influential in terms of their contribution to and establishment of narrative convention in the spy-thriller genres, but largely feel hokey, awkward, and stilted today, Romero’s painfully lacking execution of the original zombie films are continually and willfully overlooked as payment of the man’s creation of the modern zombie.

-This phenomenon of artists getting sucked up in their own world free of criticism is not uncommon.
-How often do amateur writers or filmmakers stumble when they never let anyone else examine their work or offer advise?
 Filmmaking cannot and should not operate in a vacuum, and Romero’s operation within a creative vacuum such that he’s largely done whatever he’s wanted for most of his career is why is films are so sloppy.
-You may call that heresy, but I merely call that being honest and taking a film for what it is.
 Are Night of the Living Dead and Dawn of the Dead incredibly important, influential films in the horror genre and pop culture in general?
 Hell yeah, they are.
-But are they objectively well-written, well-directed, artistic masterpieces that have stood the test of time?
+But are they artistic masterpieces that have stood the test of time?
+I argue hell, no.